 Access role

-An access role is a predefined collection of permissions and privileges assigned to users, groups, or system entities within an organization's digital infrastructure.
-It defines what specific actions an authenticated individual or process can perform, such as reading, writing, modifying, or deleting data, or executing particular applications and system functions.
-By abstracting individual permissions into logical roles, organizations can streamline the complex process of granting and revoking access, ensuring consistency and reducing the potential for human error across diverse systems.
+An access role is a predefined set of permissions and privileges assigned to users, groups, or system entities within an organization's digital infrastructure.
+It defines what specific actions an authenticated individual or process can perform—such as reading, writing, modifying, or deleting data, or executing particular applications and system functions.
+By grouping individual permissions into logical roles, organizations streamline the process of granting and revoking access, ensuring consistency and reducing the potential for human error across diverse systems.